Neutrallice7/homework/README.md

 # homework

-this is my homework folder for CS
+wait a minute this isnt gitlab